Edinburgh is a truly beautiful city perfect for travellers that seek entertainment, history and seriously awesome Edinburgh hostels.

 The staff come from all corners of Europe and speak many languages.
 The certainly love Edinburgh so be sure to quiz them on their knowledge,

 Want to hear something super cool?
 The Baxter Hostel has its very own app!

 Written by the staff, it includes original itineraries and brilliant places to eat and drink.
 Not only that, but it has a very handy offline map of the city.
 This is super useful to have!

 Baxter is a mere 5 min walk from the train station.
 Its central location means all of the main sights are close-by.

-The Baxter Hostel is the best hostel in Edinburgh for:
+The Baxter Hostel is the greatest hostel in Edinburgh for:

 - Female solo-travellers

-What about the Best Party Hostel in Edinburgh?
+What about the Best Party Hostels in Edinburgh?

-Looking for a good time with new found friends?
+Looking for a good time with new found friends at a great party hostel in Edinburgh?
 You’re in for a treat!